siddhi-io/siddhi-map-json/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">enclosing.element</td>
-        <td style="vertical-align: top; word-wrap: break-word">Used to specify the enclosing element in case of sending multiple events in same JSON message. <br>WSO2 DAS will treat the child element of given enclosing element as events and execute json path expressions on child elements. <br>If enclosing.element is not provided multiple event scenario is disregarded and json path will be evaluated with respect to root element.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This specifies the enclosing element to use if multiple events are received in the same JSON message. <br>WSO2 SP considers the child elements of the given enclosing element as events and executes JSON path expressions on them. <br>If an enclosing element is not provided, the multiple event scenario is disregarded and the JSON path is evaluated based on the root element.</td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">No</td>